rsumner31/alert_manager2/README.md

 - The app will be used within customer projects, and improved according to customer and community needs.
 Development of the app will happen in public.
 Bugs/Issues and improvement requests can be opened on the project's Github page (<https://github.com/simcen/alert_manager/issues>).

 ## Release Notes
-- **v1.1**	/ 	2015-03-12
-	- Fixed support for per-result alert actions
-	- Added support for search results in e-mail templates
-	- Enhanced incident details with description form saved search and selectable list of fields
-	- Bugfixes
 - **v1.0**	/ 	2015-01-19
 	- Major release with e-mail notifications and templates
 	- Lots of bugfixes and enhancements